Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 Parameter estimation packages such as **Parmest** can perform parameter estimation using the available data to infer values for parameters, and facilitate an uncertainty analysis to approximate the parameter covariance matrix.
 If the parameter uncertainties are sufficiently small, the workflow terminates and returns the final model with quantified parametric uncertainty.
-If not, MBDoE is performed to recommend new experiments to generate new data.
+If not, MBDoE recommends optimized experimental conditions to generate new data.

 Below is an overview of the type of optimization models Pyomo.DOE can accomodate:

 * Pyomo.DOE is suitable for optimization models of **continuous** variables
 * Pyomo.DOE can handle **equality constraints** defining state variables
-* Pyomo.DOE allows for (Partial) Differential-Algebraic Equations (PDAE) models which can be discretized and solved by Pyomo.DAE
+* Pyomo.DOE supports (Partial) Differential-Algebraic Equations (PDAE) models via Pyomo.DAE
-* Pyomo.DOE also supports only algebraic models
+* Pyomo.DOE also supports models with only algebraic constraints

 The general form of a DAE problem that can be passed into Pyomo.DOE is shown below: